EZ-HKU/mO.odle/README.md

 ## mO.odle

-mO.odle is an extension that helps you access course pages in Moodle more quickly, including courses that are not displayed on the Moodle homepage.
+mO.odle is a Chrome extension designed to help you access your Moodle course pages more efficiently, including those not displayed on the Moodle homepage.

 ### Usage

-- On the plugin settings page, enter the course code (I will add a more convenient method in the future!).
-After refreshing, shortcuts to the courses will be displayed.
+- Add courses in the extension popup, or add them on the 'My Courses' page, or in the sidebar of the course page.
-- Courses not captured on the homepage will appear as empty, but you can supplement this by manually entering course information and links.
+- Detailed usage instructions can be found in the 'Help' section of the popup window.

 ### Notice

-- Please refrain from any illegal activities, this extension is *quite fragile*.
+- Please use this extension responsibly and avoid any illegal activities.
-- The extension does not collect any user information, as I don't know how to do that.
+- The extension does not collect any user information.

-***Make Moodle great again!***
+***What will it do if HKU doesn't have me?***
 (^^ゞ